mflova/mflova-coding-guidelines/python/arrays/jax.md

 However, the if we choose a mesh of 20x1 and the array is not divisible by this mesh, it will throw an error.
 One recommended and common solution is to perform padding and fill the array until we reach the next size that is divisible by our mesh.
+However, it is important to indicate that adding the padding can be quite expensive if not done through JIT.

+## Optimization

+For math-based optimization, `jaxopt` was typically the option to go.
+Now it seems to be divided between:
+    - `optix` (more first order methods like gradient-descent): Typically for very high dimensional problems like deep learning.
+    - `optimistix` (more similar to `jaxopt`): With classy methods like Levenberg-Marquadt or trust-region based.